-14) The "90-day" letter gives the taxpayer the opportunity to pay a proposed IRS tax adjustment or file a petition in the U.S. District Court to contest the adjustment and hear the case.
-Answer: True False 15) If a taxpayer has little cash and a very technical tax case that she feels very strongly that the tax rules are "on her side," she should prefer to have her case tried in the U.S. Tax Court.
-Answer: True False 16) In researching a tax issue, Eric finds that the U.S. Circuit Court of Appeals for the Federal Circuit previously has ruled in favor of his tax position, whereas the 11 th Circuit (Eric's circuit) previously has ruled against his tax position.
+15. If a taxpayer has little cash and a very technical tax case that she feels very strongly that the tax rules are "on her side," she should prefer to have her case tried in the U.S. Tax Court.
+True False 16.
+In researching a tax issue, Eric finds that the U.S. Circuit Court of Appeals for the Federal Circuit previously has ruled in favor of his tax position, whereas the 11 th Circuit (Eric's circuit) previously has ruled against his tax position.
 If Eric is contemplating litigating his tax position with the IRS, he should prefer to have his case first tried by the U.S. Tax Court.
-Answer: True False 17) If a taxpayer loses a case at the Circuit Court level, he is granted an automatic appeal hearing with the Supreme Court.
-Answer: True September False 18) Secondary authorities are official sources of the tax law with a lesser "weight" than primary authorities.
-Answer: True • False 19) Revenue rulings and revenue procedures are examples of primary authorities.
-Answer: • True False 20) The Internal Revenue Code and tax treaties are examples of statutory authorities.
-Answer: • True False 21) Because the U.S. District Court hears a broader set of cases, decisions by the U.S. District Court may be considered to have more authoritative weight than the U.S. Court of Federal Claims.
-Answer: True False 22) Temporary Regulations have more authoritative weight than revenue rulings.
-Answer: True False 23) Proposed and Temporary Regulations have the same authoritative weight.
-Answer: True False 24) An acquiescence indicates that the IRS lost a court case and that it has decided to follow the court's ruling in the future.
-Answer: True False 25) The Internal Revenue Code of 1986 is the name of the current income tax code of the United States of America.
-Answer: O True False
+True False 17.
+If a taxpayer loses a case at the Circuit Court level, he is granted an automatic appeal hearing with the Supreme Court.
+True False 18.
+Secondary authorities are official sources of the tax law with a lesser "weight" than primary authorities.
+True False 19.
+Revenue rulings and revenue procedures are examples of primary authorities.
+True False 20.
+The Internal Revenue Code and tax treaties are examples of statutory authorities.
+True False 21.
+Because the U.S. District Court hears a broader set of cases, decisions by the U.S. District Court may be considered to have more authoritative weight than the U.S. Court of Federal Claims.
+True False

+22. Tempo orary Regulations have more authoritative weight than revenue rulings.
+True False 23.
+Propos sed and Temporary Regulations have the same authoritative weight.
+True False 24. quiescence indicates that the IRS lost a court case and that it has decided to follow the ruling in the future.
+True False 25.
+The In ternal Revenue Code of 1986 is the name of the current tax code.
+True False 26. uired by the Constitution, all tax bills are supposed to originate in the House of sentatives.
+True False 27.
+The Se enate Ways and Means Committee is in charge of drafting tax bills in the U.S. Senate.
+True False 28.
+Closed facts are especially conducive to tax planning.
+True False 29.
+Of the two basic types of tax services, beginning tax researchers often prefer topical tax services.
+True False